mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 Armor
 Hhkar armor and protective suits are customised for their species.
 They do not like to wear restrictive clothing and metal clothing or fasteners ‘itch’ their magnetic sense.
-Hhkar favour poly carapace and ceramic armor and none of their armor is equipped with gravitic technology.
+Hhkar favor poly carapace and ceramic armor and none of their armor is equipped with gravitic technology.

 Translator Pad